 Follow Kuchar on Facebook.

 In his almost 30-year career, Davis Love III has racked up 21 wins on the PGA TOUR, including the 1997 PGA Championship.
 He also won the prestigious PLAYERS Championship in 1992 and 2003.
 With 178 top-10 finishes, Love is sixth on the PGA TOUR All-Time Money List.
 He was captain of both the 2012 and 2016 USA Ryder Cup teams.
-In 2005, he established the Davis Love Foundation to help support at-risk children and families.
+In 2005, he established the Davis Love Foundation to help support children and families at risk.

 In 2010, the foundation partnered with the PGA TOUR to become the host organisation of the McGladrey Classic, which has raised more than $1.8 million in four years for children and families in need.
 Nicknamed "DL3", Love is included in Golf Digest's Top 30 Good Guys poll – decided by peers, tournament directors, volunteers, and golf executives.